 You want to put the butyl strips on in a certain configuration.
 The top strip should go all the way across.
 The sides should extend from that down to the bottom of the frame, and the bottom piece is between the two side strips.
 This minimizes the easy places for water to channel.

 The butyl is weird stuff.
 It's a lot like working with cool but flexible tar.
 You don't want to let it touch anything except where you want it because it sticks instantly.
 Especially, don't let it touch itself, or you'll never get it separated.
 Don't pull it off the backing paper.
-Just run the strip with the backing paper along the place you want to put it.
+Just run the strip with the backing paper along the place you want to put it, and peel the backing paper when you are ready to put it in the frame.
 I got somewhat better at this by the third window.

 Remember to slip the bottom of the window in the opening first so you don't break off the knob.